noahshotz/s24-fetcher/README.md

 python main.py
 ```

-You should now see the total amount of entries found, the amount of pages and a progess count.
+You'll see information about the total number of entries found, the number of pages, and a progress indicator.

-## Specifing target data

-Using `TYPE` you can define the data that should be fetched using the API.
-Accepted values are `products`, `categories`, `brands` and `shops`.
+## Configuration Options

+### Target Data Type

+Use the `TYPE` variable in the script to specify which data to fetch from the API.
+Supported values:
+- `products`
+- `categories`
+- `brands`
+- `shops`.

+### Output Location

+By default, data is exported to `data/products.jsonl`.
+You can change this by modifying the `output_file` parameter in the `fetch_all_products()` function call.